The cycling community in the Pacific Northwest is strong. But, even in bike-friendly Seattle, people on bicycles are at risk

 Kevin represented me after I was in an accident while riding my bicycle.

 He was super communicative, thorough, and proactive.
 Well worth having on my side.
 Thanks Kevin!

 – A Coluccio Law client, via AVVO reviews

 Result: $115,000 settlement.

 A student athlete was riding his bike to practice.
 A University of Washington van driver failed to see him, and turned left in front of him.
 The athlete suffered soft tissue injuries and a concussion.

 This is a common cause of bicycle collisions.
 Drivers focus on looking for cars, and fail to see cyclists who are right in front of them.

 In this case, the young athlete successfully recovered.
-He was able to return to his sport where he rose to become the top performer on his team.
+He then returned to playing his sport in college and rose to become the top performer on his team.